Volume 23, Issue 1 (4-2025) Nursing and Midwifery Journal 2025, 23(1): 36-47 | Back to browse issues page

 1- M.Sc. in Nursing, Emergency Department Nurse, Naghadeh Hospital, Naghadeh, Iran

-2- Assistant Professor, Department of Nursing, Islamic Azad University, Mahabad Branch, Mahabad, Iran , seyedaminib@gmail.com
+2- Ph.D.
+Department of Nursing and Midwifery, Mah.C., Islamic Azad University, Mahabad, Iran (Corresponding Author) , seyedaminib@gmail.com

-3- Instructor, Department of Nursing, Islamic Azad University, Urmia Branch, Urmia, Iran
+3- MSc.
+Department of Nursing, Ur.
+C., Islamic Azad University, Urmia, Iran

 Background & Aims: The emergency department is the most stressful work environment in the hospitals and the prevalence of stress among its staff is very high.
 Nurses often struggle to control their negative emotions in such stressful environments.
 This study aimed to investigate the effect of stress management training on anger control of nurses working in the emergency department of Imam Khomeini Hospital in Naghadeh city in 2023.